 A 1992 graduate of RIT, Brennen has led both the men’s and women’s cross country programs to success on the trails and in the classroom during his tenure.
-His runners have earned 11 all-conference and six All-New England honors, and Marina Capalbo ’15 became the program’s first harrier to qualify for the NCAA National Championships in both 2013 and 2014.
-Additionally, seven of his athletes have earned USTFCCCA All-Academic honors, while his squads have combined to collect All-Academic team accolades on 26 occasions.
+His runners have earned 11 all-conference and six All-New England honors, highlighted by Marina Capalbo ’15 becoming the program’s first harrier to qualify for the NCAA National Championships in both 2013 and 2014.
+Additionally, seven of his athletes have earned USTFCCCA All-Academic honors, while his squads have combined to collect All-Academic team accolades on 27 occasions.

 After receiving his Master's degree from Syracuse University in 2001, Brennen spent the next three seasons as the assistant cross-country and track and field coach at Babson.
 During that time, he also served as a senior designer in the Office of Publications.
 He then took over the program as head coach in 2004.

 In addition to collegiate coaching, Brennen has enjoyed great success working for TRACS, Inc., a well-established athletic consulting company, for the past 14 years.
 He has been involved with a wide variety of projects, including club-level coaching with the Cambridge Running Club and the Boston Running Club, a national powerhouse in cross-country and track.
 He has also worked on national and international projects like the John Hancock Elite Village for the Boston Marathon, the U.S. National Masters Track and Field Championships, and FILA's Discovery Kenya project.

 Brennen ran competitively at both the high school and college levels, participating in indoor track, outdoor track, and cross-country at RIT.
 He has also competed in a total of seven marathons, including three in Boston.

 |2004||6th Place (166 Points)||8th Place (207 Points)|

 |2006||6th Place (150 Points)||10th Place (264 Points)|